kopdigs/scrape-html-web/README.md

   mainSelector: ".blog-index",
   childrenSelector: [
-    { key: "date", selector: "time", attr: "" /* not essential if exist on type */, type: "text" }, { key: "version", selector: "a", attr: "" /* not essential if exist on type */ , type: "text" }, { key: "link", selector: "a", attr: "href", type: "" /* not essential if exist on attr */ }, ],
+    { key: "date", selector: "time", attr: "" /* not essential if exist on type */, type: "text" },
+    // by default, the first option that is taken into consideration is att { key: "version", selector: "a", attr: "" /* not essential if exist on type */ , type: "text" }, { key: "link", selector: "a", attr: "href", type: "" /* not essential if exist on attr */ }, ],